![]() |

 a Conan story "The

-Frost-Giant's Daughter"
+Frost-Giant's

-accepted, so REH
+not accepted, so REH

-rewrote it with a
+rewrote it with

-different hero (Amra), and
+a different hero (Amra),

 to "The Frost King's Daughter"